Beijing Ancient Observatory

+The back of the Beijing Ancient Observatory.
+Instruments seen from left to right are: the ecliptic armilla, altazimuth, azimuth theodolite, sextant, and equatorial armilla.

 The Beijing Ancient Observatory (北京古觀象臺 (北京古观象台, Běijīng Gǔ Guānxiàngtái)) is a pretelescopic observatory located in Beijing, China.
 The observatory was built in 1442 during the Ming dynasty, and expanded during the Qing.
 It received major reorganization and many new, more accurate instruments from Europeans (Jesuits) in 1644.

 As one of the oldest observatories in the world, the Beijing Ancient Observatory grounds cover an area of 10,000 square meters.
 The observatory itself is located on a 40x40 m wide platform on the top of a 15 m tall brick tower, an extant portion of the old Ming dynasty era city wall that once encircled Beijing.
 Several of the bronze astronomical instruments are on the platform, and other armillary spheres, sundials, and other instruments are located nearby at ground level.
 It is operated as a museum in affiliation with the Beijing Planetarium.